eternalai-org/eternal-ai/agent-launcher/crypto-agents/README.md

 ## 🚀 Getting Started

-Each example demonstrates different capabilities of AI agents that can be integrated with Vibe Desktop Apps.
+Each example demonstrates different capabilities of AI agents that can be integrated with CryptoAgent  Desktop Apps.
 Choose your preferred example and follow the setup instructions in the respective directory.

 ### Prerequisites

-- Vibe Desktop App installed
+- CryptoAgent  Desktop App installed
 - Node.js (for JavaScript/TypeScript examples)
 - Python 3.x (for Python examples)